jaovitubr/wweb-proto/tools/packager/javascript/readme.md

 # WhatsApp Web Protobuf

 The package `wweb-proto` allows javascript developers to easily access the ProtoBuffer definitions used by WhatsApp Web.
-This enables the programmatic analysis and manipulation of messages and other data from WhatsApp Web using the `protobufjs` library.
+This enables the programmatic analysis and manipulation of messages and other data from WhatsApp Web using the `@bufbuild/protoc-gen-es` library.

 ✨ The proto files were last modified in **WhatsApp Web version**: `{{WA_VERSION}}`.